 The Christopher Columbus Monument was built in 1888 in honor of the renowned explorer and discoverer of America.
 It consists of a statue of Columbus standing on a tall column.

-The more than seven meter tall statue, created by Rafael Atche, shows a standing Columbus pointing towards the sea.
+The more than seven-meter-tall statue, created by Rafael Atche, shows a standing Columbus pointing towards the sea.
 Oddly enough, he is not pointing in the direction of the new world he discovered.
-The pedestal is beautifully adorned with a large number of allegorical figures.
+The pedestal is beautifully adorned with a number of allegorical figures.